automl/symbolic-explanations-hpo/README.md

 1. Run the Bayesian Optimization-powered Hyperparameter Optimization tool SMAC and collect (a) the meta-data consisting of the evaluated configurations and their performance and (b) the final surrogate model.
-2. Learn a symbolic regression model on either (a) the collected meta-data, or (b) randomly sampled configurations, which are evaluated using the true cost function, or (c) randomly sampled configurations, whose performance is estimated using the Gaussian process.
+2. Learn a symbolic regression model on either (a) the collected meta-data, or (b) randomly sampled configurations, which are evaluated using the `True` cost function, or (c) randomly sampled configurations, whose performance is estimated using the Gaussian process.

 ### Sample Collection